fooltowise/NeroNotes/Nero's Notes/My Investing Strategy.md

 - [[Scale Economics Shared]] ([[Amazon]], [[Costco]] ...)
 - Serial acquirer with a decentralized organization and an excellent capital allocator at the helm.

 ## Management
 Management will have to think extremely long term as well.
 As a result, the management team needs to have a big equity stake in the business to align their interest with shareholders.
 Family businesses are even better, they are able to suffer short-term pain to get long-term growth.

 Management's quality of thinking of  is very important, some landmarks are Mark Leonard, Buffett, Jeff Bezos.

 If I plan to be invested for the very-long term, **capital allocation is of utmost importance**.
 Most of my gains will come from the reinvestment of returns.
 I need an extremely clear picture of how management thinks about capital allocation.
 Some will describe it explicitly in their shareholder letters, but for others I will have to check management's history of capital allocation.

+Is management doing what it can to [[Paul Black on Moat Direction|widen the moat]]?
+What is the direction of the moat?

 ## Stakeholders